OpenFn/collections-demo-tng/README.md

 - search collection keys to satisfy a user query
 - build and use a data map

+## Getting Help

+This readme is designed to help walk through setting up and running the demo - but it's not comprehensive and makes a lot of assumptions.
+It's quite a high-level guide.
+For help, check docs.openfn.org or post a question to community.openfn.org

 ## Further Reading

 You can read more about Collections from the following links: